 In smaller children and infants, lower doses should be employed by using as a guide a rate of 1 mEq of potassium per gram of resin as the basis for calculation.

-The resin may be introduced into the stomach through a plastic tube and, if desired, mixed with a diet appropriate for a patient in renal failure.
+Sodium Polystyrene Sulfonate Suspension, USP may be introduced into the stomach through a plastic tube and, if desired, given with a diet appropriate for a patient in renal failure.

-The resin may also be given, although with less effective results, in an enema consisting (for adults) of 30 g to 50 g every six hours.
-Each dose is administered as a warm emulsion (at body temperature) in 100 mL of aqueous vehicle.
-The emulsion should be agitated gently during administration.
+Sodium Polystyrene Sulfonate Suspension, USP may also be given, although with less effective results, as an enema consisting (for adults) of 30 g (120 mL) to 50 g (200 mL) every six hours.
 The enema should be retained as long as possible and followed by a cleansing enema.

 The intensity and duration of therapy depend upon the severity and resistance of hyperkalemia.

-Sodium Polystyrene Sulfonate USP should not be heated for to do so may alter the exchange properties of the resin.
+Sodium Polystyrene Sulfonate Suspension, USP should not be heated for to do so may alter the exchange properties of the resin.